PPC has become a major player in online advertising. It gives online businesses more visibility, drives traffic and increases conversions.

 But SEO is far from a thing of the past and is arguably going from strength to strength.
 As search engines improve their algorithms, websites producing top quality content and high value UX will be rewarded with better page rankings over time.

 The downside to SEO is that achieving results is a slow process.
 It takes time for webmasters to build up trust and authority with search engines.
-Firms also have to be consistently producing useful, high-quality content that offers value to readers.
+Firms also have to be consistently producing useful, high-quality content that offers value to readers, and marketing team members specialising in digital PR need time to begin to develop relationships with the ‘Linkerati’ (those with the power or ‘where-with-all’ to share and link to the optimised content).
+SEO takes time and it’s also not sensible to say that it is ‘free traffic’.
+Some of the best campaigns for SEO likely have been undertaken with considerable investment in both ideation, creative assets and human resources.

 Organic search results may take time, but they do offer long-term benefits.
 Once you hit the upper echelons of search results, click through rates improve dramatically and profits could potentially soar.